chihab/ngx-access/README.md

 - ✅ Display parent only if one of the children is displayed
 - ✅ Load your access control configuration from a file or from your server
 - ✅ Provide your custom reactive strategy to verify if the user has a given access
-- ✅ Compatible and tested against all Angular versions since v2 (WIP 🚧)
+- ✅ Compatible and tested against mainstream Angular versions

 # Table of Contents